 Filter The Oil

 While this isn’t necessary, you may want to filter any particles or pollutants out of the oil.
-In order to filter dirt and sludge from the motor oil, put some cloth inside a funnel.
+To filter dirt and sludge from the motor oil, put some cloth inside a funnel.
 Pour the oil down the funnel and into a clean reservoir.
 If you plan on painting the fence, the filtered oil can go right into the paint tin and bucket.

 Mix The Motor Oil With Diesel